 I have to remember to come back here this summer when my kitchen hits + 30 C.

 Missing a cup of coffee or a glass of wine.

 Since I really want to share with you that awesome cake, I saved it for an occasion.
 Because what would I do with a whole cake otherwise?!
 But cake Gods were against me even on Monday because Alex woke up sick.
 The last thing he wanted to do was to eat a cake.
 I will be making it today and posting on Friday.

-So, I quickly regrouped and whipped up (spiralized to be correct) a sweet potato noodles recipe with lots of lime juice, roasted peanuts, an entire bunch of cilantro and crunchy red cabbage.
+So, I quickly regrouped and whipped up (spiralized to be correct) a sweet potato noodle salad with lots of lime juice, roasted peanuts, an entire bunch of cilantro and crunchy red cabbage.
 All raw and honestly much more beneficial to my fat deposits than a cake.
-I had this salad on my mind ever since a friend stopped by last week and was raving how he found this vietnamese salad recipe online with lime juice, peanut oil and something else.
+I had this sweet potato salad on my mind ever since a friend stopped by last week and was raving how he found this vietnamese salad recipe online with lime juice, peanut oil and something else.
 I can’t remember what else but I just kept craving peanuts and lime combo.